 Gift Card by Shoptiques ($25)–Shoptiques features 2000 different stores from all over the world that have one-of-a-kind merchandise that you can’t find elsewhere.
 I went through the site and haven’t been able to find anything that I like for that price range.
 I’m not sure what shipping to Canada costs, or if the card will even be accepted on the Canadian version of the site.
 I guess I’ll find out when I see something I like!

-Gift Card by Sweet & Spark ($40)–This website features vintage jewelry from the 1950’s-1990’s.
+Gift Card by Sweet & Spark ($40)–This website features vintage jewellery from the 1950’s-1990’s.
 The cheapest items I could find cost $48, but they do have free worldwide shipping so kudos to FFF for including a gift card that I can use without having to jump through hoops.
 It is too bad that they couldn’t include one worth $50 so it would cover the cost of a full item, but paying $8USD isn’t terrible.
 I can’t find anything that catches my eye right now, but I will keep checking back and I will use it.

-Unfortunately my opinion didn’t really change once I had the box.
+Unfortunately, my opinion didn’t really change once I had the box.
 I do think that it was well put together, and definitely had a winter/holiday vibe to it, but it just wasn’t great contents for me.
 I’m glad they included gift cards that can be used outside of the US.
 I was surprised that they didn’t include any “Fit” items, especially for all those people making resolutions to get healthier or in shape!
-I don’t think I’ve had a box yet that hasn’t included some sort of workout DVD or something.
-I’m guessing that the earbuds were the “fit” item, but that seems like a cop out to me.
+I don’t think I’ve had a box that hasn’t included some sort of workout DVD or something.
+I’m guessing that the earbuds were the “fit” item, but that seems like a cop-out to me.
 I do like the lotion more than I expected, and I’m happy that the earbuds will actually stay in my ear.
 It gives me some great items to gift, and some that are useful, albeit not the most exciting.
 Can’t deny that the value is definitely there though!